Backlash (2009): Storylines

-Backlash comprised professional wrestling matches involving different wrestlers from pre-existing scripted feuds and storylines that played out on Raw, SmackDown, and ECW — WWE's primary television programs.
-Wrestlers portrayed either a villain or a hero as they followed a series of events that built tension and culminated in a wrestling match or series of matches.
+The event included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Raw, SmackDown, and ECW.

-The Legacy: Randy Orton (center), Ted DiBiase (right), and Cody Rhodes (left), competitors in the six-man tag team match for the WWE Championship.
+The Legacy: Randy Orton (center), Ted DiBiase (right), and Cody Rhodes (left), competitors in the six-man tag team match for Raw's WWE Championship.

 The main rivalry heading into Backlash pitted Triple H against Randy Orton over the WWE Championship.
 The feud had started on the February 16 episode of Raw, when Orton punted Triple H's brother-in-law, Shane McMahon and then performed the RKO on his wife Stephanie McMahon.
 As a result, Triple H convinced Orton to challenge him for the WWE Championship at WrestleMania 25.
 At WrestleMania on April 5, 2009, Triple H defeated Orton to retain the WWE Championship.
 The following night on Raw, WWE chairman Vince McMahon announced that a six-man tag team match would take place at Backlash between Triple H, Shane McMahon, and himself against The Legacy (Orton, Cody Rhodes, and Ted DiBiase) which was later turned into a WWE Championship match by new general manager of Raw, Vickie Guerrero.
 That same night, Shane and Triple H were attacked by The Legacy, but were saved by a returning Batista.
 Vince announced that Batista would be taking his place at Backlash.
 On the following week's episode of Raw, after returning to WWE the week before, Batista arrived on the night of the WWE Draft lottery.
 Batista made clear his desire to face Orton on Raw and take revenge for the punt that kept him from the ring for four months.
 He was later joined in the ring by both Shane McMahon and WWE Champion Triple H, who both wanted to get their hands on Orton for his attacks on Stephanie McMahon and the WWE Chairman himself, Mr. McMahon.
 As the three argued over who would get first dibs on Orton, they were interrupted by Vickie Guerrero, who announced that only one of them would get the opportunity to face Orton before Backlash, and that they would have to earn it.
 Guerrero then placed Triple H, Batista and Shane McMahon in a three-on-two handicap match against The Legacy for later in the night.
 Whichever one of them would score the pinfall on either Rhodes or DiBiase will have earned themselves a match against Orton on the next Raw, but if The Legacy prevailed, then none of the three would be able to get their hands on him.
 Triple H pinned DiBiase to win the match.
 On the last episode of Raw, Orton defeated Triple H in a No Disqualification match despite their teammates interfering during the match.
 Then a few days later on SmackDown, Batista and Shane McMahon defeated DiBiase and Rhodes in a tag team match.